 If your dog continues to vomit and pass loose stool even after 24 hours, you may then need to reach out to his vet for help.

 Loss of appetite in a dog can sometimes be an indicator of underlying medical conditions or serious illnesses, such as systemic infections, liver issues, kidney failure or even cancer.
 Although a decreased appetite isn’t always a sign of an illness, it is always better to get anything serious ruled out by your vet.

 3. Dental Issues

 Sometimes, your pooch might be refusing food because something in his mouth is troubling him and causing pain.
 His hard chew toy might have hurt his gums, or he could have a broken tooth.
-It’s a good idea to have him checked for dental illnesses involving the mouth and gums.
+It’s a good idea to have him checked for

 While it is necessary to vaccinate your dog, vaccinations can sometimes adversely affect the dog.
 If your dog has recently been vaccinated, his loss of appetite could be a side-effect.
 However, you need not worry, as his reduced appetite is only a temporary reaction to the vaccination.